-How was your experience with Connie Alford at IVFMD South Florida Institute For Reproductive Medicine?
+How was your experience with Scott Roseff at IVFMD South Florida Institute for Reproductive Medicine?

-What's one piece of advice would you give a prospective patient of Connie Alford at IVFMD South Florida Institute For Reproductive Medicine?
+What's one piece of advice would you give a prospective patient of Scott Roseff at IVFMD South Florida Institute for Reproductive Medicine?

-Describe the protocols Connie Alford used in your cycles at IVFMD South Florida Institute For Reproductive Medicine and their degree of success.
+Describe the protocols Scott Roseff used in your cycles at IVFMD South Florida Institute for Reproductive Medicine and their degree of success.